 Halsway Manor Library contains a unique collection of material on music and dance in general and folk music and folklore in particular.
-It is a valuable resource for anyone interested in the folk arts of the United Kingdom and especially folk arts from the South West of England.
-It contains over 10,000 items including the music and book collection of folk song collector Peter Kennedy, the archives of Somerset folklorist Ruth Tongue and the mid-19th century William Winter manuscript of songs and tunes from the Quantocks.
+It is a valuable resource for anyone interested in the folk arts of the United Kingdom, especially folk arts from the South West of England.
+The library holds over 10,000 items including the music and book collection of folk song collector Peter Kennedy, the archives of Somerset folklorist Ruth Tongue and the mid-19th century William Winter manuscript of songs and tunes from the Quantocks.

 Anyone is most welcome to use the library.
 A library catalogue is available and will soon be searchable online.
 Contact the librarian to make an enquiry or arrange a visit.

 The British Library has made available online around 350 English folk songs recorded by composer Percy Grainger in different regions of England between 1906 and 1909.
 Further details can be found here.

 The Ballad of Shirley Collins.
 A film by Tim Plester and Rob Curry